inkVerb/VIP/301-shell/Lesson-02.md

 ### V. `wait`

-*The `wait` command forces the script to "wait" until the previous command finishes before moving on to the next command.
-It is useful when running many complex processes, to keep a script from stumbling over its own feet.
-Sometimes, scripts break and using `wait` between the broken commands is the solution.*
+*`wait` will "wait" until the previous command finishes before moving on.
+It keeps Shell from stumbling over its own feet.
+Sometimes, scripts break and the solution is to `wait`.*

-*Take LibreOffice Writer for example...*
+***Let's `wait` for LibreOffice Writer:***

-*This is how to open LibreOffice Writer from the terminal...*
+*Open LibreOffice Writer from the terminal...*

 | **53** : `lowriter &`

-*This is how to terminate all LibreOffice apps from the terminal...*
+*Terminate all LibreOffice apps from the terminal...*

 | **54** : `killall soffice.bin`